top of page

 CASE STUDY: US FEDERAL RESERVE

-• Stakeholder experience and technology needs varied across districts, each with its own business and technology architecture
+• Stakeholder experience goals varied across districts with independent business and technology architecture

-• Any national transformation required a consensus proposal endorsed by business and technology executives across 12 autonomous Federal Reserve districts; National IT executive leadership, national stakeholder groups, and System governance committees, including the Federal Reserve Board of Governors
+• All national efforts required a consensus proposal with endorsement from: business and technology executives across 12 autonomous Federal Reserve districts; National IT executive leadership; national user stakeholder groups; System governance committees; and the Federal Reserve Board of Governors

-• May 2013: After six months of stakeholder facilitation, coaching and advisory, a cross-functional vision, strategic plan, maturity model, and roadmap were approved with unprecedented first-round consensus from System governance groups and district leadership
+• Feb-May 2013: Facilitated cross-functional stakeholder and executive coaching to deliver discovery, vision, a strategic plan, governance model, and transformation roadmap, receiving approval with unprecedented first-round consensus from System governance groups and district leadership.

 the experience